Cornwall Council may compulsory purchase derelict homes

 "We would ask for nomination rights on the property so someone with a housing need could live in the property for a period of up to five years," Joe Roberts from Cornwall Council told BBC News.

-The council said the aim was to "persuade" owners to hand over the properties, but ultimately they could be forced to with a CPO.'No comforts'
+The council said the aim was to "persuade" owners to hand over the properties, but ultimately they could be forced to with a CPO.

 Joe Emery, who is on the council house waiting list, has welcomed the move.